 There are several reasons for this.
 Firstly, email platforms don’t want to enable spammers or promote spammy activity.
 Spammers are notorious for buying email lists.
 Legitimate email service providers don’t want to help spammers in any way, shape or form.

-Purchased lists also threaten the email marketing provider’s shared IP addresses, essential for providing an optimal service to all its customers.
+Purchased lists also threaten the email marketing provider’s shared IP addresses, which are essential for providing an optimal service to all its customers.

-Forget buying lists.
-Sure, growing your own lists might take time but the return on investment is better in the long run.
-Engaging high-quality subscribers who are interested in your product is the only way to drive sales with email.
+Growing your own lists might take time but the return on investment is better in the long run.
+Engaging high-quality subscribers who are interested in your product is the only way to drive results with email.

-Adopt a consent-based email list building.
+- Practice consent-based email list building.
 Stick to legitimate lead generation practices.
-Create email signup forms and place them on your website and social media.
-It’s super easy with our email signup form tutorial.
+Create popup signup forms on your website or share them on social media.

-Better yet, set up a double opt-in subscription process.
+- Set up a double opt-in subscription process.
 This is when a new subscriber receives an email with a link to confirm their subscription.
-This serves two purposes: 1.
-To confirm the subscriber’s consent and 2.
-To ensure the address is valid and in active use.
+You’ll be able to 1) confirm the subscriber’s consent and 2) ensure the address is valid and in active use.

-And finally, provide value in your emails so people actually open them and click through to your site.
+- Provide value in your emails so people actually open them and click through to your site.
 Use contact segmentation to create targeted email lists based on interests, needs, or preferences and send relevant content and offers to each.
-Here are 125 newsletter ideas and newsletter design tips.

-- unlimited contact storage so you can grow your email list freely;
+You also get unlimited contacts, so you can grow your email marketing list without any added costs.